nmoorcroft/library-webapp/readme.md

 npm install -g karma-ng-html2js-preprocessor
 ```

-For Karma to launch PhantomJS set PHANTOMJS_BIN to install location
+For Karma to be able to launch PhantomJS, set PHANTOMJS_BIN to the install location

 ```
 export PHANTOMJS_BIN=/usr/local/bin/phantomjs